Welcome the Programmer's Manual of the ALib C++ Class Library!

 The following macros make use of the caller-macros:

 to identify a caller's type.
-Unfortunately, the C++ language in combination with the preprocessor does not allow automatic detection of the absence of keyword this
+Unfortunately, the C++ language in combination with the preprocessor does not allow the automatic detection whether it is legal to use keyword this

-.
+or not .
 For this reason the core macro ALIB_CALLER has to be redefined before a code unit defines functions and restored back afterward.
-To do this, header files alib/lang/callerinfo_functions.hpp and alib/lang/callerinfo_methods.hpp are provided.
+To do this, header-files ALib.Lang.CIFunctions.H and ALib.Lang.CIMethods.H are provided.
 The following example demonstrates how they are to be used:

 To mitigate these issues, with a few template types, ALib separates